-100% at the investee level Company share

-Geographic region Currency Loss in millions Loss in NIS
+Geographic region Currency 100% at the investee level Loss in millions Company share Loss in NIS millions

 Israel (Amot) ILS (687) (369)

-USA (Carr and AH Boston) USD (91) (165)
+USA (Carr and AH Boston) USD (82) (154)

-UK (BE) GBP (66) (257)
+UK (BE) GBP (65) (252)

-Company share before the t ax (791)
+Company share before the ta ax

+effect (775)

 Tax effect 89

-Company share after tax (702)
+Company share after tax (686)

-&lt;sup>25 In Amot, Carr and AH Boston, the calculation of the sensitivity analysis refers to income-generating properties, not including projects in initiation.
-In BE, the calculation of the sensitivity analysis refers to income-generating properties, not including land for initiation purposes.
+&lt;sup>26 In Amot, Carr and AH Boston, the calculation of the sensitivity analysis refers to income-generating properties, not including projects in initiation.
+In BE, the calculation of the sensitivity analysis refers to income-generating properties (including the Dovetail building, which is presented in the financial statements as 'land for initiation'), not including other land for initiation purposes.